Tandem-App-Tuni/Kivako-app-backend/README.md

 ### WINDOWS
     TBD - Key word for google, how to set node environment variable

+# Running the tests
+1. Navigate to the root folder of the project
+2. Run command "npm test"

 # Folder structure

  - auth: The folder contains help functions related to authentication of the user, as check if user is authenticated.